PoisotLab/ms_network_prediction/manuscript.md

 have a chance of being false negatives due to lack of reporting in the field;
 there are no true negative interactions reported, *i.e.* interactions for which we know that they almost never happen.
-Therefore, slightly inflating the dataset with positive interactions was a way to counterbalance these biases.
+Therefore, slightly inflating the dataset with positive interactions enables us to counterbalance these biases.

-After the training ($2.5\times 10^4$ epochs), as presented in @fig:example, our model reached a final accuracy of $\approx 0.8$, with no marked deviation between the training and testing sets (respectively 80% and 20% of the data), suggesting no to minimal overfitting.
-Applying this model to the entire features dataset (including non co-occurring species pairs) identified 1831 new possible interactions -- 382 of which were in species pairs with no document co-occurrence.
-Our core argument in this manuscript is that we should embrace the prediction of species interaction networks, and specifically strive to incorporate novel tools, more diverse sources, and adopt an explicitly spatial and temporal perspective on the question.
+After the training ($2.5\times 10^4$ epochs in @fig:example), our model reached an accuracy of $\approx 0.8$, with no marked deviation between the training and testing sets (respectively 80% and 20% of the data), suggesting no to minimal overfitting.
+Applying this model to the entire dataset (including species pairs never observed co-occuring in the dataset) identified 1831 new possible interactions -- 382 of which were in species pairs where the pair of species was never considered prior.
+This suggests that meaningful information about ecological interaction is structured within network data, and our core argument here is that we should embrace the prediction of species interaction networks as a worthy topic of concept , and specifically strive to adopt an explicitly spatial and temporal perspective on this question.
+Now, the question becomes: home do we make our prediction of ecological networks _better_?

 # A Roadmap Toward Better Prediction of Ecological Networks across Space and Time

-Below we focus on and discuss integrating what we envisage to be the conceptual and methodological pathway towards better conceptualization and prediction of ecological networks (@fig:conceptual).
+Below we focus on and discuss integrating what we envisage to be the conceptual and methodological pathway towards better prediction of ecological networks (@fig:conceptual).

 ## Challenges: the many constraints on prediction